Tonbandgerät

 1

-Set to 0 to disable serialization and tracing of FreeRTOS stream buffer operatons.
+Set to 0 to disable serialization and tracing of FreeRTOS stream buffer operations.
 Can be disabled to reduce the number of generated events.

 Instrumenting Your Code